japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListenerBus.md

 `postToAll` first requests the parent `ListenerBus` to post the event to all registered listeners.

-For a <<spark-sql-streaming-StreamingQueryListener.adoc#QueryTerminatedEvent, QueryTerminatedEvent>>, `postToAll` simply removes the `runId` (of the streaming query that has been terminated) from the <<activeQueryRunIds, activeQueryRunIds>> internal registry.
+For a <<spark-sql-streaming-StreamingQueryListener.md#QueryTerminatedEvent, QueryTerminatedEvent>>, `postToAll` simply removes the `runId` (of the streaming query that has been terminated) from the <<activeQueryRunIds, activeQueryRunIds>> internal registry.